 Sometimes, even the most loving couples go through times of trouble in their relationship.
 It’s a part of the landscape of any marriage or coupling.
 Most of the time, you can weather these speed bumps without any trouble, but, occasionally, things aren’t so clear.
 You may have noticed red flags that things aren’t what they used to be.
 Some of these might even spell out deeper issues that get you thinking about ending things.

 However, if there is hope and still a flicker of love remaining, it’s important to explore how the relationship could get better.
 After all, you don’t want to throw away something you’ve invested time and energy into, especially if you have children.
 You don’t want things to get so bad you’re new past-time is researching child custody rights and one-bedroom apartments.
 Take time to pour back into your relationship the love and attention you once did and see what happens.
+You never know, you might even reconnect so much that you research tent rentals for a lovely vow renewal ceremony.
 Here are a few ways to reengage with your partner when you’re struggling.

 Spend More Quality Time Together

 Though you both have your own lives, it’s important to spend quality time together regularly.
 I do, however, understand that life can get in the way of romance, especially long after the honeymoon period ends.
 The key is finding a balance between all the tasks you have to perform loving on each other.
 I recommend putting special time on your calendars so dates and intimate time happen regularly.

 Return to having date nights like you did when you first met.
 This alone will help you rekindle reasons why you fell in love in the first place.
 Talk through any problems or concerns when they arrive instead of letting them eat away at your love.
 It also helps to have at least one common activity you both can enjoy together.
 This can be anything from doing art to going to the gym.